ionic-team/stencil/STYLE_GUIDE.md

 ## File structure

-- Only one component per file.
+- One component per file.
-- Implementation (.tsx) and styles of a component should live in the same folder.
+- One component per directory.
+Though it may make sense to group similar components into the same directory, we've found it's easier to document components when each one has its own directory.
-- One component per folder unless components share the styles and are strongly coupled.
+- Implementation (.tsx) and styles of a component should live in the same directory.

 Example from ionic-core: